Caviar is clearly the star of the show on any restaurant menu and takes center stage when introduced among guests at home or as gourmet gifts.

 The most commonly paired fruit in the caviar tradition is lemon, which is sliced into small thin wedges and placed around the serving tray for everyone to access.

-If you have beautiful, pricey caviar you want to show off to your guests, simply serving it with some lemon wedges and a few sprigs of fresh garden herbs will be more than enough to make a good impression.
+If you have the beautiful, finest caviar you'll want to show off to your guests, simply serving it with some lemon wedges and a few sprigs of fresh garden herbs will be more than enough to make a good impression.

-For the veggie lovers, you can slice cucumbers, avocados, or even cauliflower into thin strips or circles, then garnish with small scoops of caviar for a very fresh and delicate bite.
+For the veggie lovers, you can slice cucumbers, avocados, red onion, or even cauliflower into thin strips or circles, then garnish with small scoops of caviar for a very fresh and delicate bite.
+Egg yolks, egg whites, and quail eggs also pair well with caviar on a veggie platter.

 Since many vegetables are virtually flavorless and have beautiful natural textures, they are a low-effort way to make a great impression and add lovely colors to the spread.